 There are two very large lounges that take up the northwest corner of both the first (Boisean Lounge) and second (Ada Lounge) floors of the SUB.
-Both have huge fireplaces. ultra-soft furniture, and excellent panoramic views of the campus: A great place to rest and relax between classes.
-The TV Room on the second floor north is open during regular hours of the SUB.
+Both have huge fireplaces, ultra-soft furniture, and excellent panoramic views of the campus: a great place to rest and relax between classes.